cellphone4ET/family-mash/README.md

 # Family.mash

 Gone are the days of forgetting the anniversaries and birthdays of your family members!
-With Family.mash users of enter their loved one's basic information and on the big day the app will send them an email reminder to send their best wishes.
+With Family.mash users enter their loved one's basic information and on the big day the app will send them an email reminder to send their best wishes.

 #### Motivation